koning/merlin/docs/source/modules/run_simulation/run_simulation.rst

   1. Copy the cavity deck from the ``MERLIN_INFO`` directory into each of the current step's subdirectories
   2. Edit the default input values (lidspeed and viscosity) in these cavity decks using the ``sed`` command
-  3. Run the simulation using the ``run_openfoam`` executable through the OpenFOAM docker container
+  3. Run the simulation using the ``run_openfoam`` executable through the OpenFOAM docker/singularity container
   4. Post-process the results (also using the ``run_openfoam`` executable)

-This part should look like:
+The simulation step using docker should look like:

 .. code-block:: yaml